benjamin-chan/CogImpAfterBreastCaACT/README.md

 ```

 ```
-## Warning in bmerge(i, x, leftcols, rightcols, io <- FALSE, xo, roll = 0, : A known encoding (latin1 or UTF-8) was detected in
+## Warning in bmerge(i, x, leftcols, rightcols, io <- FALSE, xo, roll = 0, : A
-## a join column. data.table compares the bytes currently, so doesn't support *mixed* encodings well; i.e., using both latin1 and
+## known encoding (latin1 or UTF-8) was detected in a join column. data.table
+## compares the bytes currently, so doesn't support *mixed* encodings well;
-## UTF-8, or if any unknown encodings are non-ascii and some of those are marked known and others not.
-But if either latin1 or UTF-8
+## i.e., using both latin1 and UTF-8, or if any unknown encodings are non-
+## ascii and some of those are marked known and others not.
+But if either
-## is used exclusively, and all unknown encodings are ascii, then the result should be ok.
+## latin1 or UTF-8 is used exclusively, and all unknown encodings are ascii,
+## then the result should be ok.
 In future we will check for you and avoid
 ## this warning if everything is ok.
-The tricky part is doing this without impacting performance for ascii-only cases.
+The tricky part is doing this without
+## impacting performance for ascii-only cases.
 ```

 Identify tests used in both 2006 and 2015 publications.